 Lab Updates

-Fall 2023: The lab has moved!
+Aug 2023: The lab has moved!
 We are now part of Iowa State University after making a cross-country move from Arizona State.

 Jan 2023: Jake Plantz, former MS student in the lab who is now a quant psych PhD student at McGill University, published with